The countries that are part of EU trade, the certificates you need, and how to get consignments checked.

-If you’re moving live animals from Britain to another country that’s part of EU trade, it’s your responsibility to get the ITAHC.
+If you’re moving live animals or germinal products from Great Britain to another country that’s part of EU trade, it’s your responsibility to get the ITAHC.

-When you apply for an ITAHC you must nominate an official veterinarian (OV).
+When you apply for an ITAHC you must nominate an ov.

-If not, contact the OV Team at the APHA Specialist Service Centre Worcester to find your nearest OV.
+If not, contact the ov team at the APHA Customer Service Centre Worcester to find your nearest ov.

 Applying for a new ITAHC

-In Great Britain, you can contact the Animal and Plant Health Agency (APHA) to apply for a new ITAHC.
+In Great Britain, you can contact APHA to apply for a new ITAHC.

-You can get an existing ITAHC reissued by using the EU’s Trade Control and Expert System (TRACES), an online tool.
+You can get an existing ITAHC reissued by using the EU’s Trade Control and Expert System (TRACES).

-You then must tell APHA that the ITAHC has been created and give them details of who your official veterinarian is.
+- register to get your own TRACES log-on and fill in the details of your consignment - you then must tell APHA that the ITAHC has been created and give them details of who your official veterinarian is

-You can assign the certificate to your official veterinarian, while it is being created in TRACES.
+- assign the certificate to your official veterinarian, while it is being created in TRACES